mui-le/blog/How_To_Make_Your_Site_Faster.md

 - To be able to make good use of nginx. we need remove default configuration unnecessary(of course if you know how to nginx configuration :D)
 - /etc/sysctl.conf
-    - net.core.somaxconn :
+    - net.core.somaxconn : the number connection max that nginx queue(buffering) before execute. as more access -> nginx not dealt with promptly and buffer to queue
-    - net.ipv4.ip_local_port_range
+    - net.ipv4.ip_local_port_range : use nginx as reverse proxy, every connection to proxy ephemeral ports, as more access -> ports is over -> blocking.
+So increment this point will lead connection to upstream more than. reduce block!
-    - sys.fs.file_max
+    - sys.fs.file_max : the files descriptor max  that linux server maybe use(usually see if you worked with socket)
-    - net.ipv4.tcp_wmem & net.ipv4.tcp_rmem
+    - net.ipv4.tcp_wmem & net.ipv4.tcp_rmem : the indexes kernel to buffering for TCP/IP.
     - Recommend:
         ```nginx
             net.ipv4.ip_local_port_range='1024 65000'